Last Updated on: 7th October 2024, 05:46 pm

 Located atop a hill in the northeast part of the center, the Museo Comunitario de Mulegé is situated in what used to be the local prison.

-Given Mulegé’s remote location and the arid lands surrounding it, an escaped prisoner was unlikely to survive very long on the run.
+Given Mulegé’s remote location and the arid lands surrounding it, an escaped prisoner was unlikely to survive for very long on the run.

 As such, local officials saw no need to lock them up.
 They were even free to raise a family – but only during the daylight hours.
 At night, prisoners were expected to return here to sleep.